IandRover/TaiwanPP_FTP/README.md

   3. upload html files to FTP <br />
     We upload the html files to FTP in this procedure<br />
     name:TO_FTP.py

+Download all the above files to a folder, the path name may need to be changed